simov/grant/README.md

 }
 ```

-Then you can have a form on your website allowing the user to specify the shop name:
+Then you can have a web form in your website allowing the user to specify the shop name:

 ```html
 <form action="/connect/shopify" method="POST" accept-charset="utf-8">